87andrewh/WeirdAntiCheatIdeas/README.md

   False positive quantification, defining and constraining cost

 Behavioral:
+  Compensate players for running into cheaters, without making the system gameable
+  Rollback competitive game changes if a cheater is later detected
   Incentivise players to help with crowdsourced detection
   Increasing cheater cost of rentry, higher level for comp, price tag, 2FA
      Sandbox highly skilled new accounts, or accounts with recently changed passwords or IP, or are behind a VPN
-  Compensate players for running into cheaters, without making the system gameable

 Industry Goals:
    Anti-cheat developer community of scale similar to anti-malware community?
 Journals?
 Conferences?
+   Simple, open-source tools to help small devlopers protect themselves.
    Incorperating ideas from many genres?
 FPS, MMO, RTS, MOBA.
-   Gaining knowledge from EAC and Battleye
+   Gaining knowledge from EAC and Battleye.
+Job opportunities?
    Collaborating with former (or current) cheat creation researchers.
-   Anti-cheat team composition

 Economic:
   Measuring elasticity of cheat demand.